 Damp is an issue that affects many properties; new and old, commercial and residential alike.
 There are several types of damp that affect buildings, and whilst it can befall all types of properties, older buildings are more susceptible to certain types of damp, especially rising damp.

 This is because when older houses were built, Damp Proof Courses (DPC) were somewhat primitive or entirely absent.
 Since then, our knowledge of damp has greatly increased and new houses all feature the most effective DPC treatments, but unfortunately, the same can’t be said for older properties which is why so many of them suffer from rising damp.

-When it comes to treating damp in old buildings (officially, those built pre-1919), there is an animated discussion when it comes to the most advisable course of action.
-When you seek out a rising damp quote for a listed property, our team of experts will carry out a full survey before recommending the best treatment.
+When it comes to treating damp in old buildings (officially, those built pre-1919), there is an animated discussion about the most advisable course of action.
+How to treat rising damp in an old house needs to consider both the problem at hand, but also the preservation of the property – especially if it’s a listed building.

 Rising damp is relatively simple to identify, even if you are not an expert in the field.
 The most common sign of rising damp is moss forming on walls on the outside of the building as a result of moisture in the walls.